niuniomartinez/allegro-pas/4.3/readme.txt

   Download and install Allegro 4.3.10 from http://alleg.sourceforge.net/.
 Note that this Allegro.pas version will not work with other Allegro than 4.3.10.

+  Then use the "fix" script and the "makefile" at root directory.

   WARNING - Current state was tested on GNU/Linux only.
 You might need to change unit "albase" to make it work on your operating system.
 If you do so with success, please let me know through the main Allegro mailing list